manifoldmarkets/docs/docs/faq.md

 ## Placing and winning bets

-### What is the "amount loaned" field when I place a bet?

-You get an interest-free loan of M$ 20 on each market.
-This incentivizes people to participate in longer-term markets, since it removes the opportunity cost associated with the ability to spend that M$ 20 elsewhere.
-This is all handled automatically by the site, all you have to do is bid normally.
-See [here](https://manifoldmarkets.substack.com/p/above-the-fold-borrow-away?s=r) for more information.

 ### The payout probabilities I'm shown sometimes aren't right.
 For example if a market is at 15% and I bet M$ 1 on "no", it tells me that I'll make a 42% profit if I win, but the listed payout is just M$ 1.
 What's going on?

 Payout amounts are visually rounded to the nearest M$ 1, and only integer amounts can be put into markets.
 Behind the scenes however, your balance does track fractional amounts, so you're making a M$ 0.42 profit on that bet.
 Once you win another M$ 0.08, that fractional M$ 0.5 will display as an extra M$ 1 in your account.
 (There's no way to view your exact balance, you can only see the rounded value.)

-### Are there any fees for betting in a market?

-Yes, all successful bets have a 5% fee taken.
-4% of it goes to the market creator, and 1% is destroyed in order to avoid inflation of the currency as more users join.
-Note that this fee is on each individual share, not your net profits for an entire market.
-For example, if you own shares on two different responses in a free response market such that when the market resolves you win M$ 100 from the correct answer and lose M$ 50 from the incorrect answer, the total fee you pay is M$ 5, not M$ 2.5.

-### What's a "share"?
-Is that equal to the amount of money I put into the market?

-No. M$ 10 might buy you 10 shares, 5 shares, 15 shares, or some other number.
-It depends on what probability the market is at when you invest the M$.
-Details are [here](https://www.notion.so/Technical-Guide-to-Manifold-Markets-b9b48a09ea1f45b88d991231171730c5).

 ### What are the rules about insider trading?
 (Using private information about a market to make a profit.)